This is the small business gift guide you need.

-So here is the gift guide recognizing small businesses and all the work that gets put into helping it come alive.
+So here is the gift guide recognizing small businesses and all the work put into helping them come alive.

 These links are NOT affiliated links.

-They are links that support a diverse group of shop owners, to support great products.
+They are links that support a diverse group of shop owners to help with great products.